 Windows OS is the best home for viruses and malware threats.
 I believe you know it.
-After completing the Windows installation, I know you go searching for a good antivirus to protect the system.
+After completing the Windows installation, you search for a good antivirus to protect the system.
 But in the case of Linux, you hardly need to think about it.
 Linux security and malware protection are hardened to some extent “fresh-out-of-the-box.”

-But you know, the threat is a threat; it may come anywhere anytime.
+But you know, the threat is a threat; it may come anywhere, anytime.
 Linux has a huge community to help you out.
-Whenever any malware or threats go into the Linux system, the community will provide you with a security patch to remove it within no time.
+Whenever any malware or threats go into the Linux system, the community will provide you with a security patch to remove it quickly.

 8. Linux or Windows: Customization

 On the other hand, you can change every bit of the Linux system as per your requirements.
-The Linux kernel itself and all the software used in Linux come as open source, and users can do any modification under specific rules.
+The Linux kernel itself and all the software used in Linux come as open source, and users can make any modification under specific rules.
 Linux CLI environment is too robust to perform root-level tasks.
-Moreover, you can change the overall look and feel of your Linux distros via distro-specific tweak tools.
+Moreover, you can change your Linux distros’ overall look and feel via distro-specific tweak tools.